cloud-gov/cf-domain-broker/doc/development.md

 `Type` field.

-Here's an example of how to post such a request (this is the virtual actor equivalent of making an asynchronous function call):
+Here's an example of how to post such a request (this is the virtual actor equivalent of making a function call):

 ``` go
 responseChannel := make(chan StateTransitionResponse, 1)